 Peter is an attorney, arbitrator, and mediator.
 He is a recognized expert and trainer in the areas of deception detection; interviewing; elicitation; negotiation; risk analysis and management; crisis management; threat management; and conflict resolution.
 He has worked and consulted for government and private sector clients and has lectured to audiences throughout the U.S. and abroad.
-He has published several articles and served as a contributing editor for the New York Times Bestseller “Spy the Lie.”
+As part of his practice, for over twenty years he provided legal and risk management advice to students at East Carolina University.

 Among other interesting career highlights, in 1998 Peter obtained, as sole trial counsel, a then world record $525 million wrongful death jury verdict.
 He also served as Honorary Consul for the Republic of Namibia, establishing the first diplomatic post for any African nation in North Carolina.

 In 2002, Peter was recognized by the National Law Journal as one of the “Top 40 Trial Lawyers Under 40 Years Old” in the U.S.A.; in the same year he received the National Law Journal Pro Bono Award.
 He has been honored for his work by 14 states, and has received the highest civilian honors awarded by several of those states, including North Carolina's Order of the Long Leaf Pine, and South Carolina's Order of the Silver Crescent.
 Among his other honors are the Ellis Island Medal of Honor; the American Police Hall of Fame Honor Award for Distinguished Public Service; the National Crime Victim’s Bar Association Frank Carrington Champion of Civil Justice Award.